nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 ## Features

 ### print all projects: `viewproject`
-Prints all projects in the list
+Prints all projects in the list by their names

 Format: `viewproject`